RonconiLudovico/final-project/doc/steps.md

 - [x] Write basic structures for utils and main implementing each one with 'pass'

-- [ ] Start implementing tests for each function, ending with main
+- [x] Start implementing tests for each function, ending with main

-- [ ] Implement the utils functions
+- [x] Implement the utils functions

-- [ ] Implement main function with multiple choice menu
+- [x] Implement main function with multiple choice menu

+- [x] Remove 'print' statement in 'add_object'

+- [x] Remove 'print' statement from 'del_object'

+- [x] check bug in 'edit object' function due to deletion process

+- [x] fix objname in 'add_obj' final prompt

+- [x] add final prompt to 'edit' function

+- [ ] add menus for each choice